Go to main content

 What is Salary Management?

-Salary management (or payroll management) refers to all operations that allow calculating, declaring and paying remuneration due to employees, while complying with legal and contractual obligations.
-It encompasses:
+Salary management (or payroll management) refers to the set of operations that make it possible to calculate, declare and pay the remuneration owed to employees, while respecting legal and contractual obligations.
+It includes:

 • Calculation of gross salary (working time, bonuses, overtime, benefits in kind)